 - driving in a dangerous manner.

 Heavier penalties may apply for second or subsequent offences.

-As the driver of a vehicle you are responsible to make sure all passengers are properly restrained in a seat belt or approved child restraint.
-The following offences apply for not wearing a seat belt.
+As the driver of a vehicle, you must make sure all passengers are properly restrained in a seat belt or approved child restraint.

 |Driver fails to ensure a child is appropriately restrained||$500||3|

 |Adult passenger (aged 16 and over) not wearing a seat belt||$500||N/A|